 Where Is It Now, What Happened To It?

-Leonardo Da Vinci's flying machine from the 1500s
+Da Vinci's flying machine from roughly 1490 A.D.

 THE ABOVE GRAPHIC FROM:

 DA VINCI: Did He Fly?

 THE FLYING MACHINE: CHINA, CIRCA 400 A.D.